-In order to establish a solid risk management framework, in 2017 the management board - with the consent of the Sava Re supervisory board - approved the Sava Re Group risk strategy for 2017-2019, which, based on its risk bearing capacity, defines the Group's strategy of assuming risk.
-The individual Group companies draft their own risk strategy by taking into account the framework of the Group's risk strategy.
+In order to establish a solid risk management framework, in 2017, the management board - with the consent of the Sava Re supervisory board - approved the Sava Insurance Group risk strategy for 2017-2019, which, based on the Group's risk bearing capacity, defines the Group's strategy of assuming risk.
+Each individual Group company drafts its own risk strategy by taking into account the framework of the Sava Insurance Group's risk strategy.
 The Group document sets: